digital-asset/daml/docs/source/tools/navigator/index.rst

 To change the active user:

 #.
-Click the name of the current user in the top right corner of the screen.
+Click the name of the current user in the top left corner of the screen.

 #.
 On the home screen, select a different user.